 Stay true to your “why,” be open with your supporters, and continue to work towards your mission.
 The world needs you now more than ever.

-If your nonprofit is looking for more inspiration and tangible tips on how to move forward during this pandemic, register for our first-ever online conference, the Collaborative: Virtual Sessions.
-The four-day online experience is taking the place of our annual conference in Boston, and in light of the current crisis, Collaborative: Virtual Sessions will be completely free for attendees, to encourage wide participation during such critical times.
+If your nonprofit is looking for more inspiration and tangible tips on how to move forward during this pandemic, view the recordings from our first-ever online conference, the Collaborative: Virtual Sessions.
+The four-day online experience took the place of our annual conference in Boston, and in light of the current crisis, Collaborative: Virtual Sessions was completely free for attendees, to encourage wide participation during such critical times.

-You can expect to walk away with the same insights, ideas, and motivation after joining your choice of 20 live sessions covering fundraising and marketing, organizational priorities and finances, current technology, leadership in times of crisis, and resilience.
-Each topic has been carefully curated to help nonprofits navigate the current operating environment and we hope you join us June 9 to 12.
+Access the recordings today to to walk away with the insights, ideas, and motivation after viewing your choice of 54 sessions covering fundraising and marketing, organizational priorities and finances, current technology, leadership in times of crisis, and resilience.
+Each topic has been carefully curated to help nonprofits navigate the current operating environment.